|

 JOHN HART

 Is our leading blacksmith.
-He came to Spooner in 1885 and was in
+He came to Spooner in 1885 and was

 the employ of the railroad company for a number of years as roundhouse